Teenlife

 As most ideas for gap years expose you to new communities and cultures, you’ll also be sure to expand your worldview.
 Interacting with people who have different backgrounds and beliefs can help you learn more about yourself and the wider world.

-While some might view the open-ended nature of a gap year a negative, try thinking of it as a positive!
+While some might view the open-ended nature of a gap year as a negative, try thinking of it as a positive!
 After all, what is a gap year if not a journey of self-discovery?
 No matter which gap year suggestions you end up pursuing, you’ll certainly have the opportunity to grow.
 Ideally, you’ll come out the other side with a better understanding of who you are, what you value, and what your goals are.

 Taking a Gap Year: Cons